simonhq/asx_sensor/readme.md

 This information is only daily information, showing the latest close data, and other relevant information about a stock, it does not provide actual trading information.

-As this is non time critical sensor, it only gets the information on a set time schedule, once per day at 7.27pm after the close of the market.
+As this is non time critical sensor, it only gets the information on a set time schedule, once per day at 5.17am before the opening of the market.

 ### To Run Manually